pingcap/docs-tidb-operator/en/modify-tidb-configuration.md

 For TiDB and TiKV, if you [modify their configuration online](https://docs.pingcap.com/tidb/stable/dynamic-config/) using SQL statements, after you upgrade or restart the cluster, the configurations will be overwritten by those in the `TidbCluster` CR.
 This leads to the online configuration update being invalid.
 Therefore, to persist the configuration, you must directly modify their configurations in the `TidbCluster` CR.

-For TiFlash, TiProxy, TiCDC, and Pump, you can only modify their configurations in the `TidbCluster` CR.
+For TiFlash, TiProxy and TiCDC, you can only modify their configurations in the `TidbCluster` CR.

 To modify the configuration in the `TidbCluster` CR, take the following steps: